 What to Expect

 If your passion is to work as a licensed teacher in a school setting, we will provide you with the knowledge and experience to excel in the classroom.
-Carroll offers accredited teacher education programs in elementary education (grades K-8), six secondary education (5-12) subjects, and four K-12 programs.
+Carroll offers accredited teacher education programs in elementary education (grades K-8), four secondary education (5-12) subjects, and two K-12 programs.

-What sets teacher education at Carroll apart from other programs?
-First, the amount of time you spend in K-12 schools and the mentoring you receive from classroom and college teachers.
-You will have at least one school placement per year at Carroll, so when you student teach in your senior year you will be confident in the classroom and ready for the demands of teaching.
+The amount of time you spend in K-12 schools and the mentoring you receive from classroom and college instructors sets teacher education at Carroll College apart from other programs.
+You will have at least one school placement per year at Carroll.
+When you student teach during your senior year, you will be confident in the classroom and ready for the demands of teaching.

 Another Carroll plus?
 We provide you with regular evaluation and feedback so you become a reflective and effective teacher.
 Our curriculum builds your skills, abilities, and attitudes about teaching and learning by focusing on fifty-four national and state teacher performance standards (as published by INTASC and the State of Montana).